Club Observing Site Directions.

 Fill out the Outreach Guest List Form to join our guest list and be invited to Public Observing Nights at our semi-dark-sky observing platform at Addison Oaks County Park.

-Community-Hosted Outreach Events planned for January and February
+Community-Hosted Outreach Events planned for March and April

 March 1